Burbank, Santa Clara County, California

-Burbank is a census-designated place in Santa Clara County, California.
-Part of the neighborhood has been annexed to San Jose, while the rest consists of unincorporated areas of Santa Clara County.
-The population was 4,926 at the 2010 census.
+Burbank is an unincorporated community in Santa Clara County, California.
+As an urban Island, it is surrounded by the city of San Jose.
+The population was 4,940 at the 2020 census.
+For statistical purposes, the United States Census Bureau has defined Burbank as a census-designated place (CDP).
 The area was named for horticulturist Luther Burbank.

-The area is also a center for antique stores and is centrally located to Santana Row, Westfield Valley Fair, and also the downtown area.
+The area is a center for antique stores and is centrally located to Santana Row, Westfield Valley Fair, and also the downtown area.

 The area is in ZIP code 95128 and area codes 408 and 669.